-We first evaluated our model in one vs all classification, meaning that each class is compared to the rest of the dataset.
-We have used three different performance metrics.
-For one class, recall (Re) measures the capacity of the model to successfully retrieve the class and not to miss it.
-Precision (Pr) measures the ability of the model to specifically retrieve the class and ensure the class returned is the good one.
-Accuracy (Ac) represents a global score quantifying if the model is often right or not. \\\\ $Pr = \frac{TP}{TP+FP}$ $Re = \frac{TP}{TP+FN}$ $Ac = \frac{TP+TN}{TP+TN+FP+FN}$\\\\ TP, FP, TN, FN stand for True Positive, False Positive, True Negative and False Negative respectively.
-For the sake of brevity, in this section we just report the accuracy measure but the other measures can be found in \ref{appendix:Complete results}.
+TP, FP, TN, FN stand for True Positive, False Positive, True Negative, and False Negative, respectively.
+For the sake of brevity, in this section, we report the accuracy measure, but the other measures can be found in \ref{appendix:Complete results}.
 Table \ref{tab:perf_comparison_total} shows the results for each category and encryption technique.
 It extends Table 4 in~\cite{Shapira2019} with our results (we kept the same form to simplify the comparison).
-Note however that in~\cite{Shapira2019} they also provide accuracy when using a classifier (e.g. VPN-trained) on another setting (e.g. Tor).
-As we only have one classifier for all the categories, we only kept for the comparison the best figures of the original table (which correspond to using the right classifier in its own setting, e.g. the VPN-trained classifier to classify VPN traffic).
+Note, however, that in~\cite{Shapira2019} they also provide accuracy when using a classifier (e.g., VPN-trained) on another setting (e.g., Tor).
+As we only have one classifier for all the categories, we only kept for the comparison the best figures of the original table (which correspond to using the right classifier in its own setting, e.g., the VPN-trained classifier to classify VPN traffic).
 We have reached at least 99.0\% of accuracy in all categories and even 100\% for some categories.
-Moreover, our model outperforms \cite{Shapira2019}'s model for all categories except File transfer-VPN which Flowpic sightly performs better (99.9\% vs 99.8\% for us).
+Moreover, our model outperforms \cite{Shapira2019}'s model for all categories except File transfer-VPN, in which Flowpic slightly performs better (99.9\% vs. 99.8\% for us).
 Figures \ref{fig:Error_comparison_total} and \ref{fig:Error_comparison_traffic_categorization_on_encryption} compare again the results of our network with \cite{Shapira2019} in categorization tasks on different traffic classes and different encryption techniques using error rates instead of success rates.
-As the accuracy rates are all very close to $100\%$ it is hard to compare the relative improvements and these graphs are probably a better indicator on the relative multiplicative drop obtained on the amount of errors when using our strategy.
-The proposed model also reached an accuracy of 96.7\% on multi-class categorization of different encryption techniques which is better than the 88.4\% reported by \cite{Shapira2019} (see their Table 3, row 7).
+As the accuracy rates are all very close to $100\%$, it is hard to compare the relative improvements.
+These graphs are probably a better indicator of the relative multiplicative drop obtained on the number of errors when using our strategy.
+The proposed model also reached an accuracy of 96.7\% on the multi-class categorization of different encryption techniques, which is better than the 88.4\% reported by \cite{Shapira2019} (see Table 3, row 7).